Approximate Bayesian Computation via Classification: Frequentist Analysis of the ABC Posterior

-One way to assess the quality of the posterior distribution is through the speed at which it contracts around the truth $\theta_0$ as $n\rightarrow\infty$.
-While the ABC posterior is ultimately an approximation, it might still concentrate about $\theta_0$ at a reasonable rate.
 Concentration rates are typically quantified in terms of a prior concentration (measured in terms of a combination of the KL divergence and the KL variation) and the entropy of the model.
 We have a similar prior mass condition (see (8.4) in Section 8.2 in \citet{ghosal2017fundamentals}).
 We denote the KL-neighborhood of $p_0$ by

-\begin{assumption} (Prior Mass) There exist some constants $\kappa>0$ and $\xi>0$ such that for every $0<\epsilon<\xi$ and some constant $C>0$, the prior probability satisfies $\Pi[B_2(p_0, \epsilon)]\geq C\epsilon^\kappa$. \end{assumption}
+\begin{assumption}[Prior Mass] There exist some constants $\kappa>0$ and $\xi>0$ such that for every $0<\epsilon<\xi$ and some constant $C>0$, the prior probability satisfies $\Pi[B_2(p_0, \epsilon)]\geq C\epsilon^\kappa$. \end{assumption}

 Next, we assume that the parameter $\theta$ is identifiable in the sense that the KL divergence is locally compatible with the Euclidean norm.
 This assumption is adopted from Assumption 3(ii) of \citet{frazier2018asymptotic}.